MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 3. If desired, click **Advanced Settings**, and specify the following:

     * **Valid From** and **Valid To**: If desired, specify the dates during which the article is active.
-These date|time settings work in conjunction with the **Enabled** setting to determine if and when the article is active.
+These date/time settings work in conjunction with the **Enabled** setting to determine if and when the article is active.
 For more on active versus inactive articles, see [here](knowledge-base-overview.html#active-versus-inactive-articles).
     * **Enabled**: Enable or disable the article with this setting.
 The default value is disabled (off).
-This setting works in conjunction with the **Valid From** and **Valid To** date|time settings to determine if and when the article is active.
+This setting works in conjunction with the **Valid From** and **Valid To** date/time settings to determine if and when the article is active.
 For more on active versus inactive articles, see [here](knowledge-base-overview.html#active-versus-inactive-articles).
     * **Content**: Use this field to send a *hyperlink*.
 Enter the URL here, and then configure the bot with the Knowledge Base integration accordingly.
 For help, see the next section.
     * **Audio**:  Use this field to send an *audio* file.
 Enter the URL here, and then configure the bot with the Knowledge Base integration accordingly.
 For help, see the next section.
     * **Image**: Use this field to send an *image*.
 Enter the URL here, and then configure the bot with the Knowledge Base integration accordingly.
 For help, see the next section.